Security-Onion-Solutions/securityonion/README.md

 sudo reboot
 ```

-If you are running CentOS 7 or Ubuntu 16.04 and don't have hame resolution ensure you hosts file looks like this:
+If you are running CentOS 7 or Ubuntu 16.04 and don't have name resolution ensure you hosts file looks like this:

 ```
 127.0.0.1   hybridhunter hybridhunter.localdomain localhost localhost.localdomain localhost4 localhost4.localdomain4